ReflectionHLE/ReflectionHLE/README.md

 - "launcherexeargs" can be used to pass command-line arguments to the game itself.
 Used only if the launcher is shown beforehand.
+- "fullres" can be edited to specify a fullscreen resolution, with the form
+<width>x<height>, just like the value of this "windowres".
+Clearly, it's not
+necessary to pick a windowed resolution from the launcher, since the window should be resizable.
+The reason there's no separate menu item for the full screen resolution, is that using any resolution other than the desktop's may lead to unexpected behaviors on certain environments, like desktop icons getting messed up.
 - "manualgamevermode" can be used if one wants to replace some game data.
 By default, checksum and filesize verifications are done, so Reflection Keen won't let you mistakenly start a game with modified data, even if the DOS EXE